 Check out Clearstem Skincare’s CELLRENEW Collagen Infusion Serum if you want hyaluronic acid and collagen benefits.

 Reddit Users Experiences With Hyaluronic Acid For Acne

-A Reddit user said, “I started to use hyaluronic acid a little over a week ago (the Ordinary brand of 2% and vitamin B-5.)
-At first it seemed to be working well for my skin; however, the last 2-3 days my skin has gotten increasingly red, bumpy, and irritated.
-It almost looks as though I have a sun burn, and I have rough bumpy skin on my nose that hurts to touch.”r/SkincareAddiction
+One Reddit user said, “I started to use hyaluronic acid a little over a week ago (the Ordinary brand of 2% and vitamin B-5.)
+At first it seemed to be working well for my skin; however, in the last 2-3 days, my skin has gotten increasingly red, bumpy, and irritated.
+It almost looks as though I have a sunburn, and I have rough, bumpy skin on my nose that hurts to touch.”r/SkincareAddiction

-As I explained above, Hyaluronic acid absorbs moisture.
-If you have sensitive skin or do not adequately moisturize your skin will most likely become irritated and inflamed.
+Hyaluronic acid absorbs moisture, so if you have sensitive skin or do not adequately moisturize and dampen your skin, you may face inflammation and irritation.

 Hyaluronic acid can cause discomfort if used incorrectly, especially if the serum contains comedogenic ingredients.
-If you are considering used a hyaluronic acid serum I highly recommend using Clearstem or consulting with a dermatologist before buying the first product you see on Amazon.
+If you are considering using a hyaluronic acid serum, I highly recommend using Clearstem or consulting a dermatologist.

 Frequently Asked Questions

 Yes, it is possible, although unlikely, to overuse hyaluronic acid.
 As long as you follow the dosage outlined on the bottle, you should not have to worry about overusing hyaluronic acid.
 If you do overuse hyaluronic acid, you may notice red swelling in your skin.